How to Clean a Coffee Maker: Essential Tips: Complete Guide with Expert Tips

 Dealing with Hard Water Issues

 Hard water can cause mineral buildup in your coffee maker, affecting its performance and lifespan.
 Use a regular schedule to descale your machine.
 For normal water, descale every 6 months.
-For hard water you should descale every 2 months.
+For hard water, you should descale every 2 months.

 Coffee maker with a built-in clean function.